 By understanding the neuroscience of his addiction, Michael began to see his behavior not as a moral failing, but as a learned response—one that his brain had been reinforcing for years.
 This shift in perspective was decisive.
 He started to recognize the early warning signs—stress, loneliness, boredom—that preceded his cravings.
 Over time, he learned to intervene before the cycle took over, gradually rewiring his brain’s response to stress and reward.

 Michael’s story is not unique.
-It illustrates how the neuroscience of sex addiction can empower individuals to break free, not through shame or willpower alone, but by understanding and working with the brain’s natural capacity for change.
+It illustrates how the neuroscience of sex addiction can empower individuals to break free, not through shame or willpower alone, but by understanding and working with the brain’s natural capacity for powerful strategies to overcome fear of change.

 The Role of Neurochemistry: More Than Just Dopamine